niklasHagner/mma-rankings/README.md

 ## Scripts
 * `npm run scrapeLatestRankings` - scrapes rankings from wikipedia and saves to `/data/mmaStats.json`
-* `npm run scrapeListOfFighters` - before running, edit this file by adding fighters to the inputArray
+* Scrape fighter names.
+First edit the input array of `scrapeListOfFighters.js` then run `npm run scrapeListOfFighters` - it will run a batched scrape that scrapes 6 urls then waits a few minutes, to avoid getting bot-blocked.

 ## Maintenance
 * If a fighter name doesn't match between wikipedia and mma-stats.com, add "mmaStatsName:"X" to `allFighters.json` and their json file in the data folder